jeremyandrews/argus/memory-bank/activeContext.md

 - **Error Handling**: Standardizing approach to error recovery and system resilience
 - **Vector Similarity Calculation**: Refining methods for calculating and comparing vector embeddings
 - **Parameter Storage**: Deciding how to store and manage matching parameters (config files vs. database)
+- **HTTP Client Strategy**: When to use standard vs. browser emulation for web requests

 ## Integration Requirements